 In the experience economy, benchmarking your CX leads to real results.
 We hope these scenarios help you understand whether you too could gain value from the CX maturity benchmark.
 As ever, we would love to hear from you if you have any questions.

-Use case 1: demystify CX
+Use case 1: demystify and baseline

 Situation – Paige was new to her role as the COO of Distribution and she had no prior experience of CX.